 All students currently enrolled in law or graduate degree programs.

 Transnational Law & Contemporary Problems must receive all essays no later than March 17, 2024.

 (1) All essays must be typed, double-spaced on 8-1/2" x 11" paper, with a 1" margin on all sides.

 (2) There is no minimum page requirement.
 The essay must not exceed 50 pages, including footnotes.

-(4) For electronic submissions, attach your essay (MS Word 97 or higher) to an e-mail message that includes your name, address, phone number, e-mail address, name of the school you attend, and the title of your essay.
+(4) For submission, attach your essay (MS Word 97 or higher) to an e-mail message that includes your name, address, phone number, e-mail address, name of the school you attend, and the title of your essay.
 No personal identification information should appear on your essay.

-(6) No essay shall be eligible which has been published or has an outstanding commitment for publication.
+(5) To be eligible essays must be standalone pieces which have have not been published or have an outstanding commitment for publication.

 (6) All essays must be the work of an individual.
 Collaboration with others (other than the usual law review or seminar supervision) is prohibited.

 (7) The judging panel will be comprised of TLCP editors and University of Iowa College of Law faculty.
 The panel reserves the right to make no award if a worthy article is not submitted.